JuannFerrari/sort_n_params/README.md

 ## Additional Notes

-The helper permits two params, the column thats going to be sorted and a title.
+The helper only allows two parameters: the column name to be sorted (it has to be in your database) and its title.
-Title could be nil, in that case the colum will be titleized.
+The title may be nil, in which case the column will be titleized.

 ## Copyright